ibiann/Software-Testing-2021-USTH/PhamChiTrung/chap1/Excercise-1.4.md

 ```

 ## b)
-One of possible fault is lack of verification statements such as checking the two vectors are empty or have different dimensions.
+Lack of verification statements such as checking the two vectors are empty or have different dimensions.

-## c)
+## c) Test Case
 ```Java
 Vec a = new Vector()
 Vec b = new Vector()